 Cigarettes are part of a lucrative industry that won’t lose this battle without a fight.
 There are too many people who have put up their own fight, but in the end died from illnesses caused by smoking.

 With the right combination of motivation, professional support and aids, current smokers should take steps to kick their habit now.
-To help evaluate your personal risk, check out our lung cancer profiler.
+To help evaluate your personal risk, talk with a Banner Health specialist.